openxc/vi-firmware/docs/output/usb.rst

 OpenXC JSON messages created by the host to send to the vehicle (i.e. to write to the CAN bus) are sent via ``OUT`` transactions.
 The CAN translator is prepared to accept writes from the host as soon as it initializes USB, so they can be sent at any time.
+The messages must be separated by a NULL character.

 There is no special demarcation on these messages to indicate they are writes - the fact that they are written in the ``OUT`` direction is sufficient.
 Write messages must be no more than 4 USB packets in size, i.e. 4 \* 64 = 256 bytes.

 In the same way the CAN translator is pre-configured with a list of CAN signals to read and parse from the CAN bus, it is configured with a